fleetdm/fleet/handbook/engineering/README.md

 Fleet, as a Go server, scales horizontally very well.
 It’s not very CPU or memory intensive.
 However, there are some specific gotchas to be aware of when implementing new features.
 Visit our [scaling Fleet page](https://fleetdm.com/handbook/engineering/scaling-fleet) for tips on scaling Fleet as efficiently and effectively as possible.

+## Load testing

+The [load testing page](https://fleetdm.com/handbook/engineering/load-testing) outlines the process we use to load test Fleet, and contains the results of our semi-annual load test.

 ## Version support

 To provide the most accurate and efficient support, Fleet will only target fixes based on the latest released version.
 In the current version fixes, Fleet will not backport to older releases.